 Augustine lives in the hillside community of Adoagyiri, home to approximately 16,400 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The primary ethnic group is Akan and the most commonly spoken language Twi.

 Your sponsorship allows the staff of Mt.
-Calvary Child Development Center to provide Augustine with Bible studies, health education, health screening, community service opportunities, school fees, educational materials and handiwork skills training.
+Calvary Child Development Center to provide Augustine with Bible studies, health education, health screenings, community service opportunities, school fees, educational materials and handiwork skills training.
 The center staff will also provide parenting and child care education for the parents or guardians of Augustine.

 The Republic of Ghana is a coastal country in western Africa with a tropical climate.
 This small country is hot and humid as it borders the Gulf of Guinea.
 Once called the Gold Coast, Ghana is rich in natural resources including gold, diamonds and rubber.
 Even though the country is wealthy in resources, about 45 percent of the population lives in extreme poverty, making less than U.S.$1 a day.